kimaina/openmrs-etl/README.md

     log.retention.bytes which determines retention. default is 7 days
     - log.retention.ms - retention by time (default is 7 day) **data will be deleted after 7 days**
     - log.retention.bytes - retention by size (size is applicable to partition)

+7. How many times  should we set the producer to retry after getting an error (default is 0)
+8. order of delivery in asynchronous send is not guaranteed? could this be a potential threat
+9. Do we need to use consumer group (this can scale up speed of processing)
+    - we will have to consider designing for rebalancing using offset
+    - why do we even need it ?
+        - allows you to parallel process a topic
+        - automatically manages partition assignment
+        - detects entry/exit/failure of a consumer and perform partition rebalancing
+10. What about autocommit? should we override it to false
+    - this will allow us to ensure that we don't lose data from the pipline incase our permanent storage service goes down just intime after data processing
+11. Schema evolution design strategy
+    - so that our producers and consumers can evolve - otherwise we will have to create duplicate producers and consume in case of changes in the